SAP-samples/teched2023-IN268/README.md

 The requirements and the steps to be followed for this exercise are below.
 Please note that many of these are already done for TechEd as highlighted in bold.

-1. ## Download and intsall Insomnia.
-Please note that this is already done for the TechEd laptops.
+1. <B>Download and intsall Insomnia.
+Please note that this is already done for the TechEd laptops.</>
 2. ## Connect PO to tenants using Cloud Connector
 3. ## On each tenant, provision Migration Assessment and Cloud Integration
 4. ## Assign appropriate roles to the users